Five Naked Canadians Kidnap Family After Drinking Hallucinogenic Tea, Alberta Police Say

 The five naked Canadians allegedly forced the father into the trunk of the BMW.
 He was able to escape from the trunk and his wife and baby somehow managed to escape later from inside the car.

 One of the naked kidnapping suspects brought the hallucinogenic tea home with them after a trip to India.
-A relative of one of the alleged kidnappers said drinking the tea prompted a “whole crazy spell” that led to the arrests, the National Post reports.
+A relative of one of the alleged kidnappers said drinking the tea prompted a “whole crazy spell” that led to the arrests, according to the National Post.
 The relative cannot be named by the Canadian press because of a rule banning the identification that relates to any minors involved in a criminal case.

 The relative went on to deem the events of the day as “absolutely crazy.”
 He said the group was planning on having a “nice morning” together and then the gathering devolved into multiple felony arrests.